antonioleal/myslackbuilds/0/README.md

 * Install the package `sbo-maintainer-tools` available from SlackBuilds.org

 * Install the package `meld` available from SlackBuilds.org

+* Other useful packages are Meld and Ark

 * You must setup a *wokspace* folder where your slackbuilds will be stored, where a sub-folder called "myslackbuilds" should exist.
 Inside it, you must follow strictly the organization of categories from SlackBuilds.org.
 >For example: The **plus42.SlackBuild** and all associated files, *.info, desc, etc.. are stored at `academic/plus42`, so your folder for this SlackBuild should be: